 If you can budget between $1000 and $3000, you can find a midrange piece of furniture that can last for several years.

 Although this may seem quite expensive, having a budget between $3000 and $5000 (or above) can guarantee you use it for generations and this range means you can have it custom-made while using the best materials.
+If you’d like to have your sofa customised, you can check out the sofa customisation services at Desace.

 Now that you know the rough estimate of both high-end and cheap settee, it’s time to know the difference between both and what really makes them “expensive” or “cheap”.